Home » Raising Alpacas » What to Know About Alpaca Shearing

 On our first shearing day, we were pretty clueless.
 We didn’t know what to do to prepare.
 Who would?
 It’s not like alpaca shearing is standard practice for the average American.

 My husband was on-task to figure it out and the farm where we purchased our first alpacas was where he found solid answers and direction.
-I’ve always been thankful to Stephan for the mentoring we received those first few months of owning alpacas and shearing day was just another example of this gratitude.
+I’ve always been thankful to Stephan for the mentoring we received those first few months of owning alpacas and shearing day was just another example of why.

 Me and Nibbler Before Shearing

 What we did learn, was invaluable.
-It boils down to a few steps to make the entire process go faster and a lot smoother for everyone involved:
+It boils down to a few steps to make the entire process go faster and a lot smoother for everyone involved.

 • Vacuum or blow out the fiber the day before shearing.
 The more vegetation you remove, the less “stuff” that will interfere with the shearing process and get stuck in your fiber during processing.